SERACASH/SERA/README.md

 # SERA

-SERA is fully UK GBP backed stablecoin.
+SERA is a fully UK GBP backed stablecoin.